dojwun/doj-casino/README.md

 # About
 - Mostly converted to qbx / ox
-> Still using a few qb-core callbacks will remove soon
+> Still using a few qb-core callbacks (removing)

+- New casino interactions
+> envi-interact
+>
 - Lots of configs/additions to casino-walls

 - Added secret gumball item

-- New interaction menus

 - Customize luckywheel vehicle

 - Might be missing a few things but will try to fix or add if requested.
+ENJOY!

 # Images
 ![casino_goldchip](https://i.imgur.com/7NPjx6H.png)